BarryCoding/fork-vue3-docs/src/senior/deep/render-function.md

 const vnode = <div id={dynamicId}>hello, {userName}</div>
 ```

-`create-vue` and Vue CLI both have options for scaffolding projects with pre-configured JSX support.
+`create-vue` has options for scaffolding projects with pre-configured JSX support.

 Although first introduced by React, JSX actually has no defined runtime semantics and can be compiled into various different outputs.
 If you have worked with JSX before, do note that **Vue JSX transform is different from React's JSX transform**, so you can't use React's JSX transform in Vue applications.
 Some notable differences from React JSX include: